-Q: I have heard that inferior sunglasses can be more damaging to your eyes than wearing no sunglasses at all.
+Q: I've heard that cheap sunglasses can be more damaging to your eyes than wearing no sunglasses at all.
 Apparently, when one wears sunglasses the pupil widens; if the sunglasses have poor UV protection, then the eyes are damaged more by the sun's rays.
-Is this correct, or are any sunglasses better than none?
-G.H., Malaysia
+Is this correct, or are any sunglasses better than none? — G.H., Malaysia

-A: I have heard this as well, but I have never seen any confirming studies.
+A: I have heard this as well, but I've never seen any confirming studies.
 It does sort of make sense, though.
 But remember, even clear lenses can have 100 percent UV protection.

-All better quality non-prescription polarized sunglasses sold through optical stores are 100 percent UV absorbing.
-For the very inexpensive polarized sunglass thin, bent sheet polarized types provide UV absorption.
-Lenses that are polycarbonate are usually UV absorptive.
-However, many cheap sunglasses use a material called triacetate.
+Many cheap sunglasses use a material called triacetate.
 This material absorbs only about 40 percent of the UV rays.
-Lenses may also be made of other acrylic materials, which will vary from partially to fully absorbent.
+Lenses may also be made of other acrylic materials, which will vary in how much UV protection they provide.

-To know that your lenses are 100 percent UV absorbing, purchase them from reputable companies, specialty sunglass stores or from an optical professional.
-Mark Mattison-Shupnick, master optician
+To know that your sunglasses provide 100 percent UV protection, purchase them from reputable companies, specialty sunglass stores or from an optical professional. — Mark Mattison-Shupnick, master optician

 A: Sunglass lens colors are really a personal preference.
 As you noticed, some change your perceptions of color, brightness and contrast, and some don't.

-The most important feature to look for in a sunglass lens is how much UV radiation it absorbs you want 100 percent for maximum protection.
+The most important feature to look for in a sunglass lens is how much UV radiation it absorbs — you want 100 percent for maximum protection.
 It's also important to get sunglasses with quality lenses that are free from optical distortions.

-A color we call neutral density gray will darken the world but not change your color perceptions.
+Sunglasses with gray lenses will darken the world without altering your color perception.
 The lens tint I prefer in my sunglasses is called G-15, which is a combination of gray and green.
-It is the original tint that Bausch + Lomb used in their Ray-Ban sunglasses for pilots.
-Dr. Dubow
+It is the original tint that Bausch + Lomb used in their Ray-Ban sunglasses for pilots. — Dr. Dubow

 A: Polarized lenses are great for those who spend time on water, drive a lot, etc. The polarization actually cuts out the light coming from the horizontal meridian while allowing in the light coming in from the vertical meridian.
 In other words, it blocks the light that reflects in from water or the highway, reducing glare.

-Q: Can't sunglasses be dangerous for the eyes because they dilate the pupil and cause extra UV exposure onto the lens?
-R.G., Illinois
+Q: Can't sunglasses be dangerous for the eyes because they dilate the pupil and allow more UV to reach the lens and retina? — R.G., Illinois

-A: Well, yes.
-But NOT good quality ones.
-Properly manufactured sunglasses absorb 100 percent of the ultraviolet (UV) rays that can damage your eyes.
-If you have doubts about your sunglasses, many eye care practitioners and optical shops have little machines that can measure the amount of UV a lens can absorb.
-It takes just a few seconds to read the UV meter to ensure you are properly protected.
-Dr. Dubow
+If you have doubts about your sunglasses, many eye care practitioners and optical shops have a device that can measure the amount of UV protection your lenses provide.
+It takes just a few seconds to insure you are properly protected. — Dr. Dubow

 Your symptoms are unusual, though, because vision problems from snow blindness typically resolve within a few days.
-I strongly suggest you see an eye doctor for a thorough evaluation.
+I strongly suggest you see an eye doctor for a thorough evaluation. — Dr. Dubow

 It is important to get sunglasses that block 100 percent of the harmful UV and have good optical quality.
 I recommend going to an optician or eye doctor's optical shop because ineffective dark glasses can mislead you into exposing your eyes to excessive doses of radiation.
 Good sunglasses do not have to be expensive.